microsoft/finops-toolkit/docs-wiki/Support-escalations.md

 ## 🔎 Escalation process

 **Issues and discussions** are reviewed periodically through the week. [[Advisory council]] members and key contributors will be looped into issues and discussions as needed.
-Council members are expected to respond within 2 business days and be avaialble for a Teams call should the issue not be resolved asynchronously within a week.
+Council members are expected to respond within 2 business days and be available for a Teams call should the issue not be resolved asynchronously within a week.

 Microsoft Support will attempt to resolve **support requests** using internal troubleshooting guides.
 Some products, like Power BI, have connectors owned by different teams and may route issues one or more times before finding the right contact.
 For this reason, offering detailed troubleshooting guides is critical.
 When the issue is not resolved, Microsoft Support will typically contact the primary contributors in the repo, which are typically [[Governing board]] and [[Advisory council]] members.
 Board and council members are expected to respond within 1 business day for support escalations, loop in relevant contributors, and ideally facilitate a Teams call getting scheduled within the next 2 business days.